zouyaoji/vue-cesium/README.md

 ## TODOS

-- Use rollup odule bundler
+- Use rollup module bundler
 - Doucment & Demo
 - Add more components
 - ...